rkong04/OSM-Data-Analysis/README.md

 Part B: Pictures and Geodata

 There is a provided folder of arbitrary example pictures with geotags, but the idea is that you can use any pictures you want if they are geotagged.
 Only png, jpg, and jpeg files accepted.
+For this project, geoimgr.com was used to artificially geotag pictures, but in theory, a user should have photos that are already geotagged on their phone hopefully.

 The program takes a folder of pictures,  even if it is just one picture,  so you can have multiple folders of pictures for your own organization in the same directory as the Python file, but you can only run one folder.